tr3v3r/react-native-esc-pos-printer/docs/PRINTING.md

 - Android: Save your image file under the directory `android/app/src/main/assets`.
 Note that files in this directory must be lowercase.
 - iOS: Open Xcode and add your image file to the project (Right-click the project and select `Add Files to [PROJECTNAME]`)
-- Use file name as first argument and image with as a second (width of the image 1 to 65535)
+- Use file name as first argument and image width as a second (width of the image 1 to 65535)

 ```javascript
 printing.initialize().imageAsset('logo.png', 200);